 Dr Katie Schlenker is an Associate Professor in the Management Department at the UTS Business School.
 Katie is the Program Director of the Master of Event Management and teaches both postgraduate and undergraduate event management subjects.

-Katie is a Research Associate of the Australian Centre for Event Management (ACEM) and is a core member of the Cosmopolitan Civil Societies Research Centre.
-Her research interests and publications are in the areas of event evaluation, the social impacts of events, event legacies, events and social capital, business events and urban tourism precincts.
+Katie's research interests and publications are in the areas of event evaluation, the social impacts of events, event legacies, events and social capital and business events.